Cholecystectomy: Cholangitis and gallstone pancreatitis

 Cholangitis and gallstone pancreatitis are rarer and more serious complications from gallstone disease.
 Both can occur if gallstones leave the gallbladder, pass through the cystic duct, and get stuck in the common bile duct.
 The common bile duct drains the liver and pancreas, and a blockage there can lead to inflammation and infection in both the pancreas and biliary system.
 While cholecystectomy is not usually the immediate treatment choice for either of these conditions, it is often recommended to prevent repeat episodes from additional gallstones getting stuck.

 Gallbladder cancer

 Gallbladder cancer (also called carcinoma of the gallbladder) is a rare indication for cholecystectomy.
 In cases where cancer is suspected, the open technique for cholecystectomy is usually performed.

 Liver transplantation

-In living donor liver transplantation between adults, a cholecystectomy is performed in the donor because the gallbladder interferes with removal of the right (lateral) lobe of the liver and to prevent the formation of gallstones in the recipient.
+In living donor liver transplantation between adults, a cholecystectomy is performed in the donor because the gallbladder interferes with removal of the right lobe of the liver and to prevent the formation of gallstones in the recipient.
 The gallbladder is not removed in pediatric transplantations as the left lobe of the liver is used instead.